Antibunching via cooling by heating: Model Analysis

 \section{Model Analysis}

-In this section, we shall analyze the model proposed in the previous section by deriving the master equation and associated Fokker-Plank equation of the reduced subsystem B. In our analysis, we consider parameters based on the circuit QED realization of the isolated system $\hat{H}_{A+B}$~\cite{LaHaye2009,PhysRevLett.115.203601}: $\omega_{a}=2\pi\times 10$ GHz, $\omega_{b}=2\pi\times 500$ MHz, $\kappa_{h}=\kappa_{c}=2\pi\times 200$ MHz, $\kappa_{b}=2\pi\times 1$ KHz, and $g=2\pi\times 20$ MHz.
-In recent experimental work, it has been demonstrated that the single-photon coupling $g$ can be reached to $10\%$ of the maximum decay rate in the system~\cite{Bothner2021}.
+In this section, we shall analyze the model proposed in the previous section by deriving the master equation and associated Fokker-Plank equation of the reduced subsystem B. In our analysis, we consider parameters based on the circuit QED realization of the isolated system $\hat{H}_{A+B}$~\cite{LaHaye2009,PhysRevLett.115.203601} unless otherwise stated: $\omega_{a}=2\pi\times 10$ GHz, $\omega_{b}=2\pi\times 500$ MHz, $\kappa_{h}=\kappa_{c}=2\pi\times 200$ MHz, $\kappa_{b}=2\pi\times 1$ KHz, and $g=2\pi\times 20$ MHz. { The numerical results are obtained using Python open-source package QuTip \cite{JOHANSSON20131234}.} In a recent experimental work, it has been demonstrated that the single-photon coupling $g$ can be reached to $10\%$ of the maximum decay rate in the system~\cite{Bothner2021}.
 Hence, a strong coupling regime can be realized within the state-of-the-art experimental setups.
 In what follows, we consider the TLS-R system for the illustration of our scheme, similar results can also be obtained for R-R interaction.